alchemical-lich/alchemical-lich.github.io/_posts/2022-11-26-cyborg-shadowrun.md

 | Regular Doc | 1000 credits | Test Toughness DR6 after 3 days of rest to recover from 1 wound.|
 | Premium Doc | 4000 credits| Automatic recovery from one wound after 3 days.|
 | High-end Care | 10,000 credits| Automatic recovery from one wound after 1 day.|

+# NPCs

+## NPC Skills
+Some NPCs have specialty skills and professional training.
+Generally, it is probably easiest to just give an NPC a **threat rating** (0 untrained; 1 trained; 2 professional; 4 veteran; 5 world-class) that can be applied generally.

+In contested tests, adjust the DR for the PC by the skill rating of the NPC.
+This applies to combat tests as well.
+Examples: A PC is trying to defend against an attack by an NPC with a particular skill in melee.
+Instead of using the normal DR12, adjust the DR up by the skill rating of the NPC.

+## NPC Health
+Enemies die on zero HP and cannot incur wounds.